Established 1954

 White

-River - Producer of Several Line Class Trout World
+- Producer of Several Line Class Trout World

 Records

-The
+The cold,

-providing natural air conditioning that keeps you
+natural air conditioning that keeps you comfortable

-comfortable even during July and August.
+even during July and August.

-The White River receives regular trout stocking,
+The White River receives regular trout stocking, plus

 You'll see several types of animals, birds, and